-Aim: To investigate the stx1, stx2, hly, cnf2, sfa/foc, afaI, papC, afaC virulence-associated genes of pathogenic Escherichia coli isolated from diarrheic and non-diarrheic calves.
+Aim: To investigate the stx1, stx2, hly, cnf2, sfa/foc, afaI, papC, and afaC virulence-associated genes of pathogenic Escherichia coli, isolated from diarrheic and non-diarrheic calves.

-Materials and Methods: The interested genes were isolated previously from rectal stool samples obtained from 150 diarrheic and non-diarrheic calves aged one day up to six months during the period of 2016 to 2017.
-Rectal swabs were aseptically and randomly collected from several herds from different regions in the province of Basrah.
+Materials and Methods: The genes to be investigated were first isolated from the stool samples obtained from 150 diarrheic and non-diarrheic calves, between the ages of one day and six months, during the period 2016 to 2017.
+Rectal swabs were aseptically and randomly collected from several herds, from different regions in the province of Basra.

-Results of Research: The polymerase chain reaction results showed that pathogenic E. coli was detected in a total of 34 out of 41 (82.9%) among diarrheagenic and non-diarrheagenic calves and distributed as 23 out of 26 (88.5%) and 11 out of 15 (73.3%) in diarrheagenic and non-diarrheagenic calves respectively.
-The results also showed that Stx1, hlyA and Stx2 genes showed higher incidence of distribution in both diarrheagenic and non-diarrheagenic calves in a percentage rate (69.6, 65.2,56.5) and (63.6%, 63.6%, 45.5%) respectively.
-Moreover, 8 different virulence gene profiles were established in the present study.
-Most of the isolates analyzed have at least two or three genes arrangements, and only four isolates show combination of four genes Stx1,Stx2, hlyA and afaI.
+Results of Research: The polymerase chain reaction (PCR) results showed that pathogenic E. coli were detected in a total of 34 out of 41 (82.9%) distributed as 23 out of 26 (88.5%) and 11 out of 15 (73.3%) of the diarrheagenic and non-diarrheagenic calves, respectively.
+The results also showed that stx1, hlyA, and stx2 genes showed a higher incidence of distribution in both diarrheagenic and non-diarrheagenic calves, in a percentage rate of 69.6%, 65.2%, 56.5% and 63.6%, 63.6%, 45.5%, respectively.
+Moreover, eight different virulence gene profiles were established in the present study.
+Most of the isolates analyzed had at least two or three gene arrangements and only four isolates were seen in a combination of four genes stx1, stx2, hlyA, and afaI.

-Conclusion: It is concluded that E. coli isolates from healthy and diarrheic calves carried various virulence genes, of which the most frequent were Stx1, Stx2, hlyA and are present in a higher percentage of isolates from both diarrheic and non-diarrheic calves.
+Conclusion: It is concluded that E. coli isolates from healthy and diarrheic calves that carried various virulence genes, of which the most frequent were stx1, stx2, and hlyA.
+A high percentage of these isolates are found in both diarrheic and non-diarrheic calves.